 Furthermore, serotonin-containing foods also boost serotonin levels in the gut, given the fact that up to 90 percent of the body’s serotonin is found in our intestines.
-Therefore, we not only need to include serotonin-containing foods in our diet, but also foods containing its precursor, tryptophan.
+Therefore, you not only need to include serotonin-containing foods in our diet, but also foods containing its precursor — tryptophan.

-Some great food options are nuts, seeds, spinach, turkey, fish, yogurt, eggs, beans, lentils, and chicken.
+Some great options for doing this are nuts, seeds, spinach, turkey, fish, yogurt, eggs, beans, lentils and chicken.

-Including these foods as part of our everyday intake will result in increased levels of serotonin in our brain and positively influence our stress, mood and energy levels.
+Including these foods as part of your everyday intake can positively influence your stress, mood and energy levels.

-Have you ever felt a feeling of calmness come over you after having a cup of tea?
+You know that feeling of calmness that comes over you after having a cup of tea?
 It is likely from the chemical compounds found in tea, such as flavonoids and L-theanine, exhibiting soothing properties.

 Studies have found that flavonoid and L-theanine can reduce blood pressure and cortisol levels, which aid in alleviating stress.
 Drinking a warm cup of green, black or chamomile tea can be a good remedy for your everyday stress.